Defra-Data-Science-Centre-of-Excellence/elmo-geo/README.md

   _I recommend creating a notebook `./.test` which isn't commited to github and is in the root directory._
   _You can also run `%sh make fmt` on modules, or `%sh make clean` from here._
 ![test_notebook](https://github.com/Defra-Data-Science-Centre-of-Excellence/elmo-geo/assets/81236667/3277e5a3-d632-4fc5-a758-e929dffc4be2)
-- Before a PR lint your work, open a GitHub codespace, change to your branch, run `make verify_gh` to format+lint+verify your contributions.
+- Before submitting a PR lint your work by opening a GitHub codespace, changing to your branch, and runing `make verify_gh` to format+lint+verify your contributions.
   _`pytest.marks.dbr` are avoided by `make verify_gh`, as they can only be run on Databricks, e.g. those that require spark or data._
   ~_For more information on using pytest with Databricks see https://docs.databricks.com/en/notebooks/testing.html_
 ![codespaces](https://github.com/Defra-Data-Science-Centre-of-Excellence/elmo-geo/assets/81236667/9e8493e8-3712-4236-b2ad-f1bce0156837)